proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_process_interaction.md

 The error reports, however, are triggered by a not-so-evident bug in the code.
 They are occassionaly produced when stopping the server, because of an attempt to get and subsequently kill the pid associated with a name that is actually not present in the process registry.
 Let us re-examine the code that's executed when stopping the server:

     :::erlang
     terminate(_Reason, Dict) ->
         Players = dict:fetch_keys(Dict),
-        [exit(whereis(Name), kill) || Name <- Players],
-        ok.
+        lists:foreach(fun (Name) -> exit(whereis(Name), kill) end, Players).

 The exception raised suggests that there exist some names which are stored in the server's internal dictionary, but are not associated with any (process) pid.